S3 method for class 'permutation' Ops(e1, e2) cycle_power(x,pow) cycle_power_single(x,pow) cycle_sum(e1,e2) cycle_sum_single(c1,c2) group_action(e1,e2) word_equal(e1,e2) word_prod(e1,e2) word_prod_single(e1,e2) permprod(x) vps(vec,pow) ccps(n,pow) helper(e1,e2)

 while possible, is not desirable because its precedence is too low.

-One would like !x*y
+One would like !x*y to return inverse(x)*y but instead

-standard precendence rules means that it returns inverse(x*y)
+standard precendence rules means that it returns inverse(x*y).

 This caused such severe cognitive dissonance that I removed it.